GadflyPlayerOne/alphas/readme.md

 ./alpha
 ```

-## How long can you survive?
+### Can you survive?

 Can you find the best number to survive the longest?
-Change the source code and see if you can make a better alpha.

 ## Sample output